TheNeonLightning/Imagin/README.md

 - Result screen showing calculated color type with the option to view other types

 ## Screenshots
+When creating the application, the specified design was followed.

 [<img src="/screenshots/intro.jpg" align="left"
 width="200"